nextgis/docs_ngweb/source/webmaps_client.rst

 If a raster layer has raster attribute table, classes from it are displayed alongside the numerical value of the pixel.

-..note:: To use this feature, create raster layer via `Web interface <https://docs.nextgis.com/docs_ngweb/source/layers.html#ngw-create-raster-layer>`_.
+.. note:: To use this feature, create raster layer via `Web interface <https://docs.nextgis.com/docs_ngweb/source/layers.html#ngw-create-raster-layer>`_.
 Combine the .TIF and the corresponding .XML file into a ZIP-arhive.
 Then select this archive while creating a raster layer.

 .. figure:: _static/landcover_rat_ident_en.png
    :name: landcover_rat_ident_pic